SrilekhaReddy03/SrilekhaReddy03/README.md

 - 👋 Hi, I’m Srilekha Reddy
-- 👀 I’m interested in Data Science
+- 👀 I have an M.Tech in Mechanical Engineering and am currently expanding my skills in Data Analysis.
+I've completed the Google Data Analytics certification and am passionate about transforming data into meaningful insights. 🌱

 <!---